 Victoria is Australia’s state of defence industry excellence.
 Renowned for its advanced manufacturing, world-class research and development, and its highly skilled defence industry workforce, Victoria has proven expertise in delivering complex defence projects.

-Victoria’s defence sector is an important part of the State's economy, contributing up to $8 billion annually.
-The sector employs around 18,500 people and has more than 770 businesses, which make equipment and provide services for defence activities.
+Victoria’s defence sector is an important part of the State's economy, contributing around $8.4 billion annually.
+The sector supports approximately 36,600 people and 6,300 businesses working in the supply chain to make equipment and provide services for defence activities.

 Victoria’s thriving defence industry is critical to Australia’s national defence capability and Australia’s alliance relationships.
 Through strategic investment in facilities, industry skills, research and development, Victoria has developed significant expertise in delivering major defence platforms and capabilities for the Royal Australian Navy, Australian Army and the Royal Australian Air Force.